Community Ambassadors

 Lana Mendis

-Lana Mendis is a transformational leader and justice reform advocate whose work is grounded in lived experience and driven by a profound commitment to systemic change.
-As the Leadership Admin Coordinator at JustLeadershipUSA, she facilitates high-impact initiatives, bridges communication across leadership and alumni networks, and supports national advocacy efforts that amplify the voices of system-impacted individuals.
+Lana J. Mendis is a transformational leader and justice reform advocate whose work is grounded in lived experience and driven by a profound commitment to systemic change.
+She serves as the Leadership Training Manager at JustLeadershipUSA™, where she oversees national leadership development initiatives, manages high-impact training programs, and supports strategic engagement across alumni, staff, and external partners to advance justice reform efforts nationwide.
+Additionally, she is a 2022 Leading with Conviction™ alumna.

-She is a 2022 Leading with Conviction™ alumna and a community ambassador for The Frederick Douglass Project for Justice, where she fosters meaningful dialogue between incarcerated individuals and members of the public to shift perspectives and promote dignity.
-Lana also supported reentry and healing through her previous work with Lutheran Metropolitan Ministry’s Chopping for a Change program, which provides culinary training and trauma recovery for incarcerated individuals.
-She served as a mentor and ambassador for the Prison-to-Professional PhD initiative and is a member of the National Association of Blacks in Criminal Justice.
-With nearly two decades of prior leadership experience in finance—including roles at Merrill Lynch, Morgan Stanley, Citibank, and CBOT—Lana brings strategic insight and operational excellence to every endeavor.
+Previously, Lana supported reentry and healing through Lutheran Metropolitan Ministry’s Chopping for a Change program, providing culinary training and trauma-informed support for incarcerated individuals.
+She has served as a mentor for the Prison-to-Professional PhD initiative and is a member of the National Association of Blacks in Criminal Justice.
+With over two decades of leadership experience in finance—including roles at Merrill Lynch, Morgan Stanley, Citibank, and the Chicago Board of Trade—she brings strategic insight, operational excellence, and systems-level thinking to every endeavor.